pydantic/pydantic/docs/integrations/visual_studio_code.md

 This example above with `age='23'` is intentionally simple, to show the error and the differences in types.

-But more common cases where these strict errors would be inconvenient would be when using more sophisticated data types, like `int` values for `datetime` fields, or `dict` values for *pydantic* sub-models.
+But more common cases where these strict errors would be inconvenient would be when using more sophisticated data types, like `int` values for `datetime` fields, or `dict` values for Pydantic sub-models.

-For example, this is valid for *pydantic*:
+For example, this is valid for Pydantic:

 ```Python hl_lines="12 17"
 from pydantic import BaseModel